DashCTRL/xcp-ng-infra/README.md

 Replace `<snapshot_uuid>` with the UUID of the snapshot, and `<backup_filename>` with the desired name of your backup file.
 This will create a `.xva` file that serves as your backup.

 Remember to check the XCP-ng documentation for details about managing your VMs and backups.
 Always test your backup procedure and ensure that you can restore from your backups before implementing it in a production environment.

-make nice wiki and add step to create vm